Lapiz-js/docs/components/ui/uiHelpers.js.md

 ```
 If the collection has Lapiz event wiring (an accessor such as a Dictionary)
 the collection will automatically stay up to date with additions and
 removals.
-To keep thecontents up to date, also use live.
+To keep the contents up to date, also use live.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>
 ### <a name='attribute_resolver'></a>attribute:resolver